-1. Why are the Plant Stems, Leaves, and Tips Browning?
+Why are the Plant Stems, Leaves, and Tips Browning?

-2. Why is my Pothos Failing to Get Variegated Leaves?
+Why is my Pothos Failing to Get Variegated Leaves?

-3. Can Pearls and Jade Pothos Revert?
+Can Pearls and Jade Pothos Revert?

 All variegated plants, including Pearls and Jade, can revert to their non-variegated forms.

-4. Why are my Pearls and Jade Leaves Drooping?
+Why are my Pearls and Jade Leaves Drooping?

-The only solution is to repot it in a larger pot.
+While the soil is moist, dropping foliage is primarily a sign of the rootbound condition, and the only solution is to repot it in a larger pot.